fabiana2611/fabiana2611.github.io/_posts/2024/2024-04-01-github-actions.md

   <li>The events define when a given workflow will be executed <a href="https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows">[4.1]</a></li>
   <li>Repository-related: push, PR, create, fork, issues, issue_comment, watch, discussion</li>
   <li>Otther: workflow_dispatch, repository_dispach, schedule, workflow_call</li>
-  <li>By default, PRs based on forks do NOT trigger a workflow for sacirity reasons
+  <li>By default, PRs based on forks do NOT trigger a workflow for sacirity reasons</li>
 </ul>